-It’s been two years since the Ethereum Merge was finalised, marking the moment when the network officially moved from being a proof-of-work (PoW) chain to a proof-of-stake (PoS) one.
+It’s been two years since the Ethereum Merge was finalized, marking the moment when the network officially moved from being a proof-of-work (PoW) chain to a proof-of-stake (PoS) one.

 While that was a significant milestone in Ethereum’s history, the network’s roadmap towards ‘Etheruem 2.0’ was only 55% complete.
-Ethereum cofounder Vitalik Buterin laid out plans for further upgrades through phases which he referred to as “surge”, “scourge”, “verge”, “purge” and “splurge.”
+Ethereum co-founder Vitalik Buterin has laid out plans for further upgrades through phases that he’s referred to as “surge,” “scourge,” “verge,” “purge,” and “splurge.”

 “Today, the Verge represents a much larger vision focused on enabling maximally resource-efficient verification of the Ethereum chain, which includes not just stateless validation technology, but also verifying all Ethereum execution with SNARKs,” said Buterin in an Oct.
 23 blog post.

-Longer term, Buterin sees one of the key goals for Etheruem during the verge phase as making it possible for the chain to be fully verifiable on both the consensus and execution level on a smart watch.
+Longer term, Buterin sees one of the key goals for Ethereum during the Verge phase as making it possible for the chain to be fully verifiable on both the consensus and execution levels on a smart watch.

 “Today, running a node is possible on a consumer laptop, but doing so is difficult,” said Buterin.